machurch/CookingTimeAnalysis/README.md

 | (22.6, 29.8]      | 118.787  | 129.567  |  87.7541 | 102.692  |  99.4094 | 125.854  | 89.75   | 1050.3    |
 | (29.8, 37.0]      | nan      | 171.875  |  50      |  97.3333 |  60.625  | 180      | 84      |  nan      |

-The pivot table revealed that month 12, December, had very high mean minute counts compared to the other months shown.
-NaN values mean that there were no recipes submitted that month with the number of recipes in the given bin.
+The pivot table below shows months 1, 2, 3, 4, 9, 10, 11, and 12.
+It revealed that month 12, December, had very high mean minute counts compared to the other months shown. nan values mean that there were no recipes submitted that month with the number of recipes in the given bin.

+# Assessment of Missingness